mattbostock/timbala/docs/architecture.md

 Individual time series will be mapped to nodes using a hashring as described in the 'Clustering' section above.

-For mapping label names and label values to time series, AthensDB will use the indexes provided by the Prometheus tsdb library.
+For mapping label names and label values to time series, Timbala will use the indexes provided by the Prometheus tsdb library.

 The indexes will be decentralised and local to the node storing the data that